voschezang/coding-handbook/intelligence/knowledge.md

 > L'art pour l'art.

 Art differs from engineering in its purpose.
-It's about creation itself.
+It's about self-expression.
+It may involve contemplation and creation.
 It's about aesthetic and uniqueness, rather than mass-production.
 It can be completely [decoupled](https://en.wikipedia.org/wiki/Art_for_art%27s_sake) form any utility.
 It focusses on value, rather than objects.

+> Art is a form of medicine

+Arts is useful in many ways.
+See [neuroaestethics](https://en.wikipedia.org/wiki/Neuroesthetics).